Massage: a brief overview

-Massage is one of the oldest forms of healing modalities know to man.
-The therapeutic use of touch has been an integral part of every culture at least since ancient Egypt.
-Until the arrival of pharmaceuticals in the XIX century various forms of massage were used to ease pain and aid healing of muscles, bones and organs.
-In the modern era manual therapy has been gradually relegated as a go to treatment in favour of more medicalised approaches, usually involving pill popping and surgical interventions.
-Massage however remains a very safe and effective way of stimulating body’s own healing processes and if done well can often abate the need for more serious protocols.
+Massage is one of the oldest forms of healing modalities known to man.
+The therapeutic use of touch has been an integral part of every culture since at least ancient Egypt.
+Until the arrival of pharmaceuticals in the 19th century, various forms of massage were used to ease pain and aid healing of muscles, bones and organs.
+In the modern era, manual therapy such as massage had been temporarily deprecated as a go-to treatment in favour of more medicalised approaches, usually involving pill popping and surgical interventions.
+This however is now changing as we re-discover massage as a very safe and effective way of stimulating the body’s own healing processes.

 The most common and best documented benefits* of massage include: